 2. Discover :

-No, I don’t mean vacation, but going to a museum is like traveling back in time. you can take it as slow or walk through really quick.
+No, we don’t mean ‘vacation’, but going to a museum is like traveling back in time.
+You can take it as slow or walk through really quick.
 The idea isn’t to flood the other person with your knowledge, but to connect with them and travel to a new era altogether.
 Click pictures if the museum allows and imagine you were transported back to the Mughal times!
 Throw in some cheesy dialogues, and there – you’ll know whether your date shares your humour.